techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-music-from-galaxy-z-fold-5-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is the World’s best data recovery tool for Android Smartphones that you can directly recover music, SMS, contacts, photos, and more on Android.
+      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is the World’s best data recovery tool for Android Smartphones that you can directly recover music, SMS, contacts, photos, and more on Android.
   </p>
   <ul class="tpl-content-sub-paragraph-ul-style">
     <li>Automatically scan your Samsung Galaxy Z Fold 5 after connected to the PC</li>